-This may sound like a no brainer but there are tourists who will still drink from the tap.
+This may sound like a brainer, but there are tourists who will still drink from the tap.
 The rule of thumb here is nil by mouth.
-Don’t even use the water for rinsing your mouth when brushing your teeth.
+Don’t even use the water to rinse your mouth when brushing your teeth.
 Avoid it at all costs.
-All of the Bali holiday villas we have listed on the site come with a water dispenser so there’s no need for going near the tap.
-Bottled water can be easily bought at the numerous convenience stores dotted around the island and for 1.5 litres will set you back around 80 cents.
-Cheap as chips, so what ever you never touch the water.
-Sure you can use it for showering but if you want a case of the dreaded Bali belly like you have never had in your life before, avoid drinking the water.
+All of the Bali holiday villas we have listed on the site come with a water dispenser, so there’s no need to go near the tap.
+Bottled water can be easily bought at the numerous convenience stores dotted around the island, and 1.5 litres will set you back around 80 cents.
+It is as cheap as chips, so you never touch the water.
+Sure, you can use it for showering, but if you want a case of the dreaded Bali belly as you have never had in your life before, avoid drinking the water.

 2. Try not to have ice in your drinks.